-In 1963, the Interior secretary mandated that the word "Nigger" in geographic names on federal maps be changed to "Negro," and in 1974 the BGN mandated the word "Jap" in geographic names be changed to "Japanese."
+In 1963, the Interior secretary directed that the word "Nigger" in geographic names on federal maps be changed to "Negro," and in 1974, the BGN mandated that the word "Jap" in geographic names be changed to "Japanese."
 Most changes, though, are considered on a case-by-case basis.

 In fiscal 2019, the multiagency Board on Geographic Names considered 165 domestic proposals, of which 138 new names and changes were approved and 27 were disapproved.